 Just like in the video below, you want to start off with a hair dryer.
 Many men look at these as being a woman’s style tool but rest assured, it’s perfectly acceptable to use one – in fact, for some styles, it’s a requirement.

 The one thing I don’t recommend using is the products featured in the video.
-Both are pretty rudimentary, and while they are inexpensive and available in most drug stores, they’re not great quality.
+Both are pretty rudimentary, and while they are inexpensive and available in most drug stores, they’re not of great quality.

 Take a look at this hair guide for some of my top recommended products.